rodricios/autocomplete/README.md

 Now what if I asked you to help me find this word I'm looking for?
 And I know this word starts with the letters: 'th'.

-*This*, I know, you can do much faster!
+I'm pretty sure you guys can do this much faster!

 ...